Melita F.C.: 2020 – 2021: Covid-19, National Amateur League & Promotion

-2021 – Present: Return to Challenge League
+2021 – 2024: Challenge League Years & Promotion

-Saviour Debono Grech remained in charge as Melita returned to the second tier and were placed in Section A of the Challenge League, once again due to further restructuring of the Maltese leagues.
+Saviour Debono Grech remained in charge as Melita returned to the second tier and were placed in Section A of the Maltese Challenge League, once again due to further restructuring of the Maltese leagues.
 A comfortable first season back saw The Amateurs finish comfortably in 5th position, just outside the promotion places yet with a solid foundation to build upon for the upcoming seasons.
+At the end of the 2022–23 season, Coach Saviour Debono Grech departed the club following a successful stint, ending his final season in 5th place once again, having qualified for the promotion group.
+Clive Mizzi was appointed as the new coach of Melita FC as from the 2023-24 Maltese Challenge League season.
+His first season in charge began with a lucrative international friendly with Italian Serie B outfit Palermo FC, at their home ground, which ended in a resounding 5-1 victory for the Sicilians.
+Nevertheless, Mizzi had a successful campaign finishing as champions of the 2023-24 Maltese Challenge League and as a result sealing promotion to the 2024-25 Maltese Premier League season.